cran/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, inflation, and main economic sectors."
+#> [1] "Gather current information on Algeria's economic situation, including key indicators such as GDP growth, main industries, and challenges"
 #>
 #> [[1]]$response
-#> [1] "As of early 2024, Algeria's GDP growth is modest, around 2-3%, driven mainly by hydrocarbons, which constitute about 30% of GDP and 95% of exports.
-Inflation remains moderate, approximately 5-6%, while the government is pushing diversification efforts in agriculture, manufacturing, and services to reduce oil dependency."
+#> As of 2024, Algeria's GDP growth is moderate, estimated around 2-3% annually,
+#> driven mainly by hydrocarbons which constitute over 90% of exports; key
+#> industries include oil and gas, agriculture, and manufacturing.
+Challenges
+#> include economic diversification, high unemployment, reliance on volatile oil
+#> revenues, and social pressures for reforms.
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE